lestrrat-go/jwx/docs/README.md

 Here you will find bits and pieces of code explaining how to perform certain Javascript Object Signing and Encryption (JOSE) operations using https://github.com/lestrrat-go/jwx for Go.

-Technical details: The code and command invocations in the following article was tested and run using github.com/lestrrat-go/jwx@v1.1.5 on go 1.16, MacBook Pro (M1, 2020)
+Technical details: The code and command invocations in the following articles were tested and run using github.com/lestrrat-go/jwx@v1.1.5 on go 1.16, MacBook Pro (M1, 2020)

 # Index